Yael-II/MSc2-Project-Chaos/README.md

     ./test_evolution.sh
     ./test_evolution_chaotic.sh
     ```
-    - To test the generation of particles in this potential with a given energy
+    - To test the generation of particles in this potential with a given energy:
     ```bash
     ./test_initial_E.sh
     ```
+    - To test the different integrators we tried:
+    ```bash
+    ./test_integrators
+    ```
-    - To get the running time of both Poincaré sections computations (parallel vs. linear algorithms)
+    - To get the running time of both Poincaré sections computations (parallel vs. linear algorithms):
     ```bash
     ./time_poincare_sections.sh
     ```